Computer vision: Solid-state physics

 Solid-state physics is another field that is closely related to computer vision.
-Most computer vision systems rely on image sensors, which detect electromagnetic radiation, which is typically in the form of either visible or infrared light.
+Most computer vision systems rely on image sensors, which detect electromagnetic radiation, which is typically in the form of either visible, infrared or ultraviolet light.
 The sensors are designed using quantum physics.
 The process by which light interacts with surfaces is explained using physics.
 Physics explains the behavior of optics which are a core part of most imaging systems.
 Sophisticated image sensors even require quantum mechanics to provide a complete understanding of the image formation process.
 Also, various measurement problems in physics can be addressed using computer vision, for example, motion in fluids.

 Neurobiology

 Neurobiology has greatly influenced the development of computer vision algorithms.
-Over the last century, there has been an extensive study of eyes, neurons, and brain structures devoted to the processing visual stimuli in both humans and various animals.
-This has led to a coarse, yet convoluted, description of how natural vision systems operate in order to solve certain vision-related tasks.
+Over the last century, there has been an extensive study of eyes, neurons, and brain structures devoted to the processing of visual stimuli in both humans and various animals.
+This has led to a coarse yet convoluted description of how natural vision systems operate in order to solve certain vision-related tasks.
 These results have led to a sub-field within computer vision where artificial systems are designed to mimic the processing and behavior of biological systems at different levels of complexity.
 Also, some of the learning-based methods developed within computer vision (e.g. neural net and deep learning based image and feature analysis and classification) have their background in neurobiology.
 The Neocognitron, a neural network developed in the 1970s by Kunihiko Fukushima, is an early example of computer vision taking direct inspiration from neurobiology, specifically the primary visual cortex.

-Some strands of computer vision research are closely related to the study of biological vision—indeed, just as many strands of AI research are closely tied with research into human intelligence, and the use of stored knowledge to interpret, integrate and utilize visual information.
+Some strands of computer vision research are closely related to the study of biological vision—indeed, just as many strands of AI research are closely tied with research into human intelligence and the use of stored knowledge to interpret, integrate, and utilize visual information.
 The field of biological vision studies and models the physiological processes behind visual perception in humans and other animals.
 Computer vision, on the other hand, develops and describes the algorithms implemented in software and hardware behind artificial vision systems.
 An interdisciplinary exchange between biological and computer vision has proven fruitful for both fields.

 Signal processing

 Yet another field related to computer vision is signal processing.
-Many methods for processing of one-variable signals, typically temporal signals, can be extended in a natural way to the processing of two-variable signals or multi-variable signals in computer vision.
+Many methods for processing one-variable signals, typically temporal signals, can be extended in a natural way to the processing of two-variable signals or multi-variable signals in computer vision.
 However, because of the specific nature of images, there are many methods developed within computer vision that have no counterpart in the processing of one-variable signals.
 Together with the multi-dimensionality of the signal, this defines a subfield in signal processing as a part of computer vision.